-There are 20 members of the Council, including Camille Quenneville, CEO, CMHA Ontario.
-The full list of members of the Council can be viewed on the Government of Ontario website.
-They represent a broad range of people that work on mental health and addictions issues including individuals with lived experience, community mental health and addictions agencies, hospitals, nurse practitioners, research and academic institutions, Local Health Integration Networks, and police services.
+There were 20 members of the Council, including Camille Quenneville, CEO, CMHA Ontario.
+The full list of members of the Council is archived on the Government of Ontario website.
+They represented a broad range of people that work on mental health and addictions issues including individuals with lived experience, community mental health and addictions agencies, hospitals, nurse practitioners, research and academic institutions, Local Health Integration Networks, and police services.

-The Council has outlined five priority areas to begin the system-level transformation of mental health and addictions in Ontario.
-These five priorities of the Council’s work include:
+The Council outlined five priority areas to begin the system-level transformation of mental health and addictions in Ontario.
+These five priorities of the Council’s work included:

 - Prevention, Promotion and Early Intervention